-Research into the reading literacy of year 4 základní škola pupils IEA PIRLS (Progress in International Reading Literacy Study) was carried out in 2001 following on from a project carried out in the Czech schools in 1995.
+Research into the reading literacy of year 4 základní škola pupils IEA PIRLS (Progress in International Reading Literacy Study) was carried out in 2001 following on from a project carried out in Czech schools in 1995.
 The results of the Czech pupils were in the middle of the spectrum of those countries with above-average results.
 Czech pupils achieved approximately similar results in both fields studied - literacy and computer literacy, with the difference not statistically important.
-The Czech Republic did not take part in the 2006 study.
+The Czech Republic did not take part in the 2006 study, but is a participant of the five-year 2011 PIRLS study.

-In 1998, the research SITES (Second Information Technology in Education Study) was launched, which concentrated on the level of information technology equipment at základní školy and střední školy and its use.
+In 1998, the SITES (Second Information Technology in Education Study) research project was launched, which concentrated on the level of information technology equipment at základní školy and střední školy and its use.
 The results provided information on ICT equipment at schools, teacher training in ICT and ICT implementation in education in different countries.
 SITES Module 2 (M2) was carried out in 2000-2002 focusing on research into modern teaching methods using ICT.
-The aim was to find out how ICT influences methodology and to identify the best ones.
+The aim was to find out how ICT influences methodology and to identify the best methods.
 It was led by the Faculty of Education of Charles University.
-The Czech Republic is not participating in the SITES Module 3 (2005-2007), which tries to answer the question of how and to what extent ICT is being used in teaching and how it contributes to its support and improvement.
+The Czech Republic did not participate in the SITES Module 3 (2005-2007), which tries to answer the question of how and to what extent ICT is being used in teaching and how it contributes to its support and improvement.

-In 1999 research into Civic Education was under way (Civic Education Study).
-Pupils of the 8th grade of základní škola and the 3rd year of střední škola were involved in this research.
+In 1999 research began into Civic Education (Civic Education Study) involving pupils of the 8th grade of základní škola and the 3rd year of střední škola.
 The knowledge of Czech pupils was above average, but their attitudes were surprising - above all their reluctance to take part in public benefit activities.
-In the international comparison Czech pupils showed mediocre knowledge and skills in civic education, their concern about the political activities was passive, and their confidence in state institutions below the international average.
+In the international comparison Czech pupils showed mediocre knowledge and skills in civic education, their concern about political activities was passive, and their confidence in state institutions below the international average.